dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a dimension table/Create a MaxCompute dimension table.md

 # Create a MaxCompute dimension table

 This topic describes how to create a MaxCompute dimension table in Realtime Compute for Apache Flink.
-It also describes the parameters in the WITH and CACHE clauses and data type mapping used when you create such a dimension table.
+It also describes the parameters in the WITH and CACHE clauses and data type mapping used when you create a MaxCompute dimension table.

 **Note:**

 -   Blink 2.1.1 and later versions support MaxCompute dimension tables.
--   For more information about the query syntax of a dimension table, see [JOIN \(for dimension tables\)](/intl.en-US/Exclusive Mode/Flink SQL/Query statements/Dimension table JOIN statement.md).
+-   For more information about the query syntax of a dimension table, see [JOIN statements for dimension tables](/intl.en-US/Exclusive Mode/Flink SQL/Query statements/JOIN statements for dimension tables.md).
 -   To use a MaxCompute dimension table, you must grant the read permissions to the account used to access MaxCompute.

 ## DDL syntax